Updated on July 30, 2019.

 As off beginning of July, she is now in a quad cart and has a wagon to keep her involved.

 She is mentally all there and otherwise reasonably healthy (the mastcell cancer breakout under her chin is again under control).
 Her body failing her and having accidents in the house (which we totally praise and don't care about but she feels bad, its ingrained in them NOT to do this).
 It's so so so sad.

-Bottomline is if Heidi wouldn't have DM at this moment in time would testing have been available back then, she would be running around with the others right now.
+Bottomline is if Heidi wouldn't have DM at this moment in time would testing have been available back then.
+She would be running around with the others right now.

 I am home all day and can care for her, a lot of dogs would have been put down at this point already.

-Her moments of happiness are plentiful still and as long as she doesn't give up, we will endure her accident in the house (even though she is manually helped with defecation and urinating, we will break our backs because she lost ALL control over her hind feet, she is catered to her every whim.
+Her moments of happiness are plentiful still and as long as she doesn't give up, we will endure her accidents in the house (even though she is manually helped with defecation and urinating), we will break our backs because she lost ALL control over her hind feet, she is catered to her every whim.
 She is groomed almost daily to relieve the itch she cannot itch herself and gets another god scratch by one of use at night, water is brought to her 4-5 times a day, she pees over our shoes when going out but we don't care.
 We are her legs.

-She is carried upstairs at night as that is where she slept all her life, she weighs 100 lb) before sleeping we massage her shoulders and neck to relief her pins and needles.
+She is carried upstairs at night as that is where she slept all her life, (she weighs 100 lb) before sleeping we massage her shoulders and neck to relief her pins and needles.
 We do everything we can for her.

-Sure good breeders do not exclude any Dogs from the genepool, I get that.
+Sure good breeders do not exclude any Dogs from the gene pool, I get that.
 But in my opinion Having an at-risk dog in future lines should be frowned upon!!
 There is no reason whatsoever!!!